Use messaging and events

 • Basic familiarity with MicroProfile Reactive Messaging configuration (mp.messaging.*).

-1. Activate the bridge
+1. Add the dependencies and activate the bridge

 <dependency>